apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

     open: bool
     buffer: List[byte]

-(Immediately) after stream operations which flush data to the filesystem, the contents of the file at the stream's path must match that of the buffer.
+(Immediately) after `Syncable` operations which flush data to the filesystem, the data at the stream's destination path must match that of `buffer`.
 That is, the following condition holds

     FS'.Files(path) == buffer

 data is flushed, read operations on the filesystem should be in sync with the data

-    Stream = (FS', path, open, buffer)
+    Stream' = (FS', path, open, buffer)

-### Initial State
+### State of Stream and filesystem after `Filesystem.create()`

-The output stream returned by a `FileSystem.create()` call must be empty
+The output stream returned by a `FileSystem.create(path)` call must be empty

-     Stream = (FS, path, true, [])
+     Stream' = (FS, path, true, [])

-It is a requirement that after the call complets, the the filesystem `FS'` contains a 0-byte file at the path, that is
+The filesystem `FS'` must contain a 0-byte file at the path:

     data(FS', path) == []

-Accordingly, the the initial state of `Stream'.buffer` is consistent with the data at the filesystem.
+Accordingly, the the initial state of `Stream'.buffer` is implicitly consistent with the data at the filesystem.

+### State of Stream and filesystem after `Filesystem.append()`

-The output stream returned from a call of `FileSystem.append(path, buffersize, progress)`, contains the initial contents of the path of the cache is the current contents of the file
+The output stream returned from a call of `FileSystem.append(path, buffersize, progress)`, can be modelled as a stream whose `buffer` is intialized to that of the original file:

-    Stream = (FS, path, true, data(FS, path))
+    Stream' = (FS, path, true, data(FS, path))
+    FS ' = FS

+Again, the the initial state of `Stream'.buffer` is implicitly consistent with the data at the filesystem.

 ####  Persisting data to the Filesystem